-Existing Owners who hold common units of Focus LLC after the Reorganization Transactions ("continuing owners") received shares of Class B common stock of the Company.
+Existing Owners who hold common units of Focus LLC after the Reorganization Transactions received shares of Class B common stock of the Company.
 Shares of Class B common stock do not entitle their holders to any economic rights.
 Holders of Class A common stock and Class B common stock of the Company vote together as a single class on all matters presented to the shareholders of the Company for their vote or approval, except as otherwise required by applicable law.
 Each share of Class B common stock entitles its holder to one vote.

 In connection with the Reorganization Transactions, the Company issued an aggregate of 23,881,002 shares of Class A common stock, non-compensatory stock options to purchase an aggregate of 386,832 shares of Class A common stock, compensatory stock options to purchase an aggregate of 348,577 shares of Class A common stock and an aggregate of 22,499,665 shares of Class B common stock.
-Due to certain post-closing adjustments, the Company cancelled 240,457 shares of Class A common stock and issued 240,457 shares of Class B common stock effective as of the closing date of the IPO.
+Due to certain post-closing adjustments, the Company cancelled 240,457 shares of Class A common stock and issued 240,457 shares of Class B common stock and issu